VForWaTer/tool-specs/docs/input.md

 Changing data does not change the tool logic.
 By definition, a tool is reproducible, if the parameterization of a tool can be applied to other data.
 That means, the **same** analysis is run on **different** data.
-Input data of a tool is also defined in *tool.yml* and *parameters.json*, but in a separate section `data`.

-From a practical perspective, if you build a tool around these tool specifications, the tool name and content of the sections `parameters` and `data` of the `/in/parameter.json` can be used to create checksums and therefor help to establish reproducible workflows.
+From a practical perspective, if you build a tool around these tool specifications, the tool name and content of the sections `parameters` and `data` of `/in/input.json` can be used to create checksums and therefor help to establish reproducible workflows.

 ## Parameters: File specification